 On-Page and Off-Page Rankings Go Hand in Hand for Law Firm SEO

 Both on-page and off-page are needed to do SEO for lawyers.
-On-page SEO refers to the optimization of web content for both users and search engines.
+On-page SEO refers to the optimization of web content for both users and search engines, and should be a regular part of comprehensive website audits.
 This can be done in a number of ways, such as through content, meta descriptions, and internal links, to name a few.

 This can also include important tasks such as image optimization (compressing images for faster load times without compromising quality, for example) and internally linking to other parts of the website.